superbeppe98/cisco-networking-basics/14_Routing_Between_Networks.md

 Routing tables contain the addresses of networks, and the best path to reach those networks.
 Entries can be made to the routing table in two ways: dynamically updated by information received from other routers in the network, or manually entered by a network administrator.

-14.4.1 What Did I Learn in this Module?

 Create a LAN
 LAN refers to a local network, or a group of interconnected local networks that are under the same administrative control.
 All the local networks within a LAN are under one administrative control.
 Other common characteristics of LANs are that they typically use Ethernet or wireless protocols, and they support high data rates.